 - a.
-Bend the left knee: - b.
+Bend the left knee; - b.
 Carry the left foot to the left, straightening it in double time, and place it smartly flat on the ground, with the inside of the heels 10 inches (25 cm) apart; - c.
 Simultaneously, with a quick motion, bring the arms behind the back, stretched to their full extent, and place the back of the right hand in the palm of the left, with thumbs crossed right over left, the fingers together and extended; - d.
-Balance the body with the weight evenly distributed on both feet. - 1007.
-Stand Easy.
-The position of stand easy is ordered when it is desirable to permit the members to relax.
+Balance the body with the weight evenly distributed on both feet. - when it is desirable to permit the members to relax.
 This command is only given when the members are in the position of stand at ease.